 My first wedding here was back in January of 2007.
-Now, more than a decade later and with more than 40 events at this location under my belt, I'm exceedingly experienced at the venue and how events are run there, and I am intimately familiar with how to capture beautiful photographs of weddings at this top-notch facility.
+Now, more than a decade later and with more than 40 events at this location under my belt, I'm exceedingly experienced with the venue and how events are run at Southern Oaks Plantation, and I am intimately familiar with how to capture beautiful photographs of weddings at this top-notch facility.

 Because I've worked at this location so many times, in every season, and for early afternoon, late afternoon, and night time ceremonies, I have experience here in just about any weather or lighting conditions.